apache/doris-website/docs/sql-manual/sql-statements/Show-Statements/SHOW-TABLETS-BELONG.md

 illustrate：

-1. tablet-ids：one or more tablet-ids, with comma separated
+1. tablet-ids: one or more tablet-ids, with comma separated
 2. Columns of result keep same with result of `SHOW-DATA` for the same table

 ### Example